-It’s never too early to start building social skills, and a game of roll the ball suits children as young as toddlers.
+It’s never too early to start building social skills, and a game of Roll the Ball suits children as young as toddlers.
 Kids take turns rolling a ball back and forth between them, laying the foundation for other social skills.

-Kids learn to carry this skill into taking turns in conversation or when doing joint activities.
+Kids learn to carry this skill into taking turns in conversation or joint activities.
 They also learn self-control by aiming the ball toward their friend and rolling it hard enough to reach them yet with limited force.

 Sometimes, your child can’t have play dates in person, but they can still spend time together over video chat and other online spaces.
-Video chats help kids make eye contact by looking at their friend on the screen.
+Video chats help kids make eye contact by looking at their friends on the screen.

 Learning to adapt to new situations becomes a valuable trait, whether with social distancing or in their future workplace.
 Coming up with new ways to spend time together increases problem-solving abilities, which adds to a set of vital social skills.

 Emotion charades can help children learn to recognize emotions using facial and body cues.
-You can even adapt social skills activities like this to create a game similar to Pictionary, where children draw the emotion.
+You can even adapt social skills activities like this to create a game similar to Pictionary, where children draw the emotions.